FirstEnergy to pay $230 million penalty in bribery probe

 - Oops!Something went wrong.Please try again later.

 Jul.
-22—COLUMBUS — Akron-based FirstEnergy Corp., the utility at the heart of a $61 million Ohio Statehouse bribery scandal, has agreed to pay a $230 million penalty for its role in the scheme.
+23—COLUMBUS — To possibly avoid a conspiracy conviction, Akron-based FirstEnergy Corp., the utility at the heart of a $61-million Ohio Statehouse bribery scandal, has agreed to pay a $230 million penalty for its role in the scheme.

+And Governor Mike DeWine on Thursday issued a statement distancing himself from his one-time appointee as chairman of the Public Utilities Commission of Ohio, Sam Randazzo, who is portrayed in the agreement as having committed improper acts.

 "That's the largest criminal penalty ever collected as far as anyone can recall in the history of this office," said Acting U.S. Attorney Vipal J. Patel at a Thursday news conference in Cincinnati.

-The corporation has been charged with conspiracy to commit "honest services wire fraud," devising a scheme to use interstate wiring of monies to engage in bribery of public officials—former House Speaker Larry Householder and former Public Utilities Commission of Ohio Chairman Sam Randazzo—and to hide the true purpose of the funds.
+The corporation has been charged with conspiracy to commit "honest services wire fraud," devising a scheme to use interstate wiring of monies to engage in bribery of public officials — former House Speaker Larry Householder and Mr. Randazzo — and to hide the true purpose of the funds.

 VIEW COURT FILING OF AGREEMENT

-However, the charge could be dismissed as a result of FirstEnergy's continued cooperation with prosecutors.
+However, the charge could be dismissed after three years if FirstEnergy meets its end of the settlement, including continued cooperation with prosecutors.
 The filing says the utility has provided "substantial cooperation."

-FirstEnergy admits that it conspired with public officials and others to use non-profit entities to conceal its actions and the purpose of its cash.
+FirstEnergy, the parent company of Toledo Edison, admits that it conspired with public officials and others to use nonprofit entities to conceal its actions and the purpose of its cash.

 It also admitted to paying $4.3 million to a second public official to act in his official capacity to further FirstEnergy's interests in connection with two nuclear power plants owned by what was then a subsidiary.

-While not specifically named, that individual is Mr. Randazzo, a powerful former utilities lobbyist appointed PUCO chairman by Republican Gov. Mike DeWine.
-FirstEnergy as a major Randazzo client, something Mr. DeWine has said was well known before he made the appointment.
+While not specifically named, that individual is Mr. Randazzo, a powerful former utilities lobbyist appointed PUCO chairman by Republican Governor DeWine.
+FirstEnergy was a major Randazzo client, something Mr. DeWine has said was well known before he made the appointment.

 Mr. Randazzo resigned as chairman late last year after the FBI raided his home.
-He is not among those who have been charged.
+He has denied wrongdoing and is not among those who have been charged.

+"As I have consistently said, we understood that Sam Randazzo had worked for manufacturing companies, energy companies, and consumers, and that he had done work for First Energy.
+Sam Randazzo was a well-known subject-matter expert in energy issues.

+"If, as stated in the court documents, Sam Randazzo committed acts to improperly benefit First Energy, his motives were not known by me or my staff," the governor said.

 FirstEnergy must pay half of its $230 million penalty to the U.S. Treasury and the remaining $115 million to the Ohio Development Services Agency, which must use the funds to benefit Ohio electricity customers.
 FirstEnergy is barred from passing the cost onto its ratepayers.